What is the best time of day to visit?

 Are there other safety restrictions?

 For the safety of animals and other Zoo guests, bicycles, skateboards, rollerblades, and skates are not allowed inside the Zoo.
-Outside food, straws, drink cup lids, glass, balloons and cans are also restricted.
+Straws, drink cup lids, glass, coolers, balloons and cans are also restricted.
 A full listing of the Zoo’s “Rules of Conduct” is available at the front gate of the Zoo.

 Can I bring my pet to the Zoo?